Community - Location - About

 About

-At least 77 percent of the population lives rurally.
 On the Statistics Canada Index of Remoteness, PEC ranks 0.15 which is considerably less remote than the median municipality rating of 0.30.
 (The scale is 0="least" remote to 1="most" remote).
 Geographic proximity to services centres and population centres is an important determinant of socio-economic and health outcomes.

 Our heritage buildings, vineyards and wide open spaces help to make us a favourite destination with people seeking peace and beauty.
 Sandbanks Provincial Park has one of Canada’s best beaches and the world’s largest freshwater sand and dunes system.
 The South Shore is an internationally recognized Important Bird Area and 750,000 migrating birds rest on the island in Spring and Fall.
 Prince Edward County's natural heritage and economy are enriched by its vibrant cultural history.
 The community proudly shares the highest concentration of artists in Ontario, tied with Stratford.
 The arts play a vital role in fostering a sense of connection among residents through diverse offerings such as theatre, festivals, music, and visual arts.
 (Hill Strategies Report